 This subgenre began with Paolo Cavara's, Gualtiero Jacopetti's, and Franco Prosperi's Mondo Cane, from which the subgenre takes its name and of which subsequent films utilized the word to identify themselves as being in the subgenre.
 With the English translation of the film's title being A Dog's Worldnote , the film was predominantly an exploration of unusual cultural practices in Africa and Asia, such as a cannibal tribe in Africa with ritualistic boar clubbing and a practicing South Pacific cargo cult.
-Europe and America had their share of weird behaviour represented, too, such as inbred Italians and a restaurant in New York where posh patrons dine on insects.
+Europe and America had their share of weird behavior represented, too, such as inbred Italians and a restaurant in New York where posh patrons dine on insects.
 For a time subsequent Mondo films would adhere to this premise.
-In the 80s the films dropped unusual cultural practices as subject-matter and begun to focus exclusively on gruesome ways in which people and animals can die, with such films sometimes regarded as being in a sub-subgenre called "Death Films".
+In the 80s the films dropped unusual cultural practices as subject-matter and began to focus exclusively on gruesome ways in which people and animals can die, with such films sometimes regarded as being in a sub-subgenre called "Death Films".
 Another offshoot common in The '60s was documentaries about strippers and other excuses for women to be topless.

 Sensationalist documentaries existed (thought not in a proper "mondo" format) before Mondo Cane.
-In fact, one of Thomas Edison's early films was the electrocution of an elephant, making this trope Older than Television
+In fact, one of Thomas Edison's early films was the electrocution of an elephant, making this trope Older Than Television.

 Anyways, aside from the aforementioned Mondo Cane, here are some titles belonging to the Mondo subgenre, with English translations in brackets where appropriate:

-- Faces Of Death
+- Faces of Death

 - Faces Of Gore

-- La Donna nel Mondo (Women of the World) About the role of women in various countries.
+- La Donna nel Mondo (Women of the World): About the role of women in various countries.

-- Mondo Cane 2 (A Dog's World 2) Also edited and released as Mondo Pazzo (Insane World)
+- Mondo Cane 2 (A Dog's World 2): Also edited and released as Mondo Pazzo (Insane World).

-- Mondo Cane 2000: L'incredibile (A Dog's World 2000: The Incredible) Not an official sequel.
+- Mondo Cane 2000: L'incredibile (A Dog's World 2000: The Incredible): Not an official sequel.

-- Mondo Cane Oggi (A Dog's World Today) Not an official sequel.
+- Mondo Cane Oggi (A Dog's World Today): Not an official sequel.

 - Traces Of Death

-- Ultime Grida Dalla Savana (Savage Man Savage Beast)
+- Ultime Grida Dalla Savana (Savage Man, Savage Beast)

-A decent list (with mini-reviews) can be found here
+A decent list (with mini-reviews) can be found here.